rsv4fk/DS4002_Project1/README.md

 We created a dataset containing information on New York Times publications from January 2020 to November 2022.
 We also added economic indicators, unemployment rate and CPI, from the U.S. Bureau of Labor Statistics for each month.

-The dataset can be found at this link. https://drive.google.com/file/d/16SsuePp1FNpH-O0FbY62PyNdL17Y2AYU/view?usp=sharing
+The datasets can be found at this link. https://drive.google.com/file/d/16SsuePp1FNpH-O0FbY62PyNdL17Y2AYU/view?usp=sharing

 ## Figures